 Carrie Fisher said she was cast in the role mainly through family connections.
 She said when Warren Beatty ran lines with her, he did it whilst eating.
 She said the whole thing for her was a lark.
 She also admitted years later in an article she wrote for Rolling Stone magazine that star Beatty unsuccessfully propositioned her.
 See more »

-After George cuts Jackie's hair, her formerly streaked tresses are all a uniform blonde tint, although he has not colored her hair.
+After George cuts Jackie's hair, her formerly streaked tresses are a uniform blonde tint, although he had not colored her hair.
 See more »

 See more »

 Opening credits prologue: NOVEMBER 4, 1968 ELECTION EVE See more »

 Beatty says he approached Towne to do a modern version of the classic restoration comedy called The Country Wife (hilarious by the way).
 In the original play, the hero beds all the wives by confessing to their husbands that he's impotent so the husbands make fun of him and think nothing of leaving their frustrated and underappreciated wives in his care.